Stedman, California: Remains

-Stedman, by October of 1971 had turned completely to a ghost town.
+Stedman, by October 1971 had turned completely to a ghost town.
 Presently, all that remains of Stedman are the bare foundations and crumbling husks or rubble of very few of the town's buildings (including a cook shack and mess hall), many of which are scorched after an attempt by vandals to destroy what was left of Stedman.
 Old mining equipment, dysfunctional cars, burned crucibles, fuel tanks (described as partially buried), and glass bottles can be found abandoned across the settlement.
 The rusted remnants of the water tank, now covered in graffiti warning visitors not to enter any of the deadly mine entrances around the site, can also be seen at the bottom of the hill.
 Newspapers from soon after Stedman's desolation mention gems and minerals strewn across the dirt (including chrysocolla rocks around the camp.
 Nearly a mile of the Ludlow and Southern Railroad has been washed out and destroyed by a 1932 thunderstorm.